As a legal professional you get judged by your writing skills

 Your past 2 roles or last 8 years of experience are best constructed as follows:

-3 or 4 Bullets on your AD-HOC PROJECT TYPE WORK – i.e the non day to day stuff.
+3 or 4 Bullets on your project type work – i.e the non day to day stuff.

-Write your experience section in bullet points – it is your responsibility to make your CV easy on the eye (i.e lots of white space) and easy for the reader/interviewer to pick out the most relevant parts.
+Write your experience section in bullet points to make your CV easy on the eye (i.e lots of white space) and easy for the reader /interviewer to pick out the most relevant parts.

 Section 4 – Additional Info or Skills and Training